samkrishna/AdventOfCode/README.md

 They are constructed in the following four languages:

 - Objective-C
-- Swift
+- Swift 4.x
-- Python 3.x
+- Python 3.7.0
-- Racket
+- Racket 7.1

 ## Structure

 Currently, the repo for a given year is organized as follows:

 - &lt;year&gt;
-- applelang (for both Objective-C and Swift using Xcode IDE)
+    - applelang/ (for both Objective-C and Swift using Xcode IDE)
+    - inputs/ (containing all the input files for the particulare exercises)
-- python3 (using Wing IDE)
+    - python/ (using Wing IDE)
-- racket (using DrRacket IDE)
+    - racket/ (using DrRacket IDE)

 Right now, only 2018 has any entries filled out.

-### Python 3
+### Python

-I'm using Python 3.7.0 with [pyenv](https://github.com/pyenv/pyenv) and [pipenv](https://pipenv.readthedocs.io/en/latest/) for dependency management.
+I'm using Python 3.7.0 managed by [pyenv](https://github.com/pyenv/pyenv) and using [pipenv](https://pipenv.readthedocs.io/en/latest/) for dependency management.
 In case you've never encountered this configuration before, I recommend the following link: [Why you should use pyenv + Pipenv for your Python projects](https://hackernoon.com/reaching-python-development-nirvana-bb5692adf30c)

 I've also configured [WingIDE Pro](https://wingware.com/downloads/wing-pro) (currently v.
 6.1.2) to use the pipenv shell environment.
 If you want to use WingIDE with the Pipenv environment, you'll need to get the pipenv path information **AFTER** you get pipenv working.
 You can do this by running the following command: